By Dr. Shawna Darou, ND

 (1) Testing hormones at a random cycle day

 It’s not uncommon for women to bring in hormone testing, but they were not instructed to do testing on a certain cycle day.
 Random levels are rarely useful.
 If you are menstruating, your hormones fluctuate significantly through the month, so it is important to do testing at the right point in your cycle to make the readings relevant.

 Typically for a woman who is still cycling, hormones are tested on day 2 or 3 to check for fertility, perimenopause, menopause, PCOS, or premature ovarian insufficiency.
 Tests that are typically done at this time include FSH, LH, estradiol especially.

 The second date for testing is mid-luteal phase, which is day 21 if you have a 28 day cycle, or earlier / later if you have a shorter or longer cycle.
 Testing at this point in the cycle would include progesterone and estradiol.
 This will catch the peak progesterone level, and relatively how much estrogen is produced at this time.

 Also, the reference ranges for hormones are extremely large, and it is actually rare for a level to be out of range.
 I base my assessment on optimal ranges for fertility at each cycle time, or a change over time for your own levels.

-(2) Assess thyroid function based on more than TSH value
+(2) Assessing thyroid function with only a TSH value